Charles, Duke of Vendôme: Duprat and Louise against the parlement

 Vendôme's professed position of deference to the parlement worked well with that of many conseillers of the Paris parlement, who were hostile to Louise and the chancellor Duprat.
 The parlement was particularly hostile to a matter close to Louise's heart, the Concordat of Bologna by which the king had gained the right to designate the holders of bishoprics and abbeys, suppressing the prior system of elections.
-François' captivity had opened the door to openly oppose nominations, such as that of Duprat as archbishop of Sens and abbot of Saint-Benôit-sur-Loire in February 1525.
+Francis' captivity had opened the door to openly oppose nominations, such as that of Duprat as archbishop of Sens and abbot of Saint-Benôit-sur-Loire in February 1525.
 According to the memoires of Martin du Bellay, several parlementaires sought for Vendôme to assume a position of pre-eminence over them.
 By this means the parlement hoped to take advantage of divisions in the state to limit royal power and accentuate their own.

 In April, the parlement submitted remonstrances to the crown on a range of policies, from the tolerance of heretics, to assaults against Gallican liberties (autonomy of the French church), fiscal abuses and circumvention of the proper process of justice.
 These critiques were accepted in good humour by Louise, but she subsequently paid them no mind.

 On 5 September 1525, the parlement declared the assumption of an abbey, by another candidate of Louise, a certain Chantereau, null and void.
 He was prohibited from collecting the income of the abbey.
 This was to overturn the judgement of the Grand Conseil which had decided in Chantereau's favour in assuming the charge.
 That same day, the parlementaires decided to write to Vendôme, Saint-Pol, the cardinal de Bourbon and vicomte de Lautrec hoping that these men were hostile to Duprat and the enterprises of the Grand Conseil (over which Duprat was judge).
 The letters to these men would be issued on 12 September.
-Duprat's 'machinations' were put in opposition to the interests of François, Louise, and justice.
+Duprat's 'machinations' were put in opposition to the interests of Francis, Louise, and justice.
 In addition to this appeal the parlement summoned a meeting of the pairs de France for 12 November so that they discuss matters as related to the king, the authority of the parlement and justice.
 The true intention of this proposed meeting would be to attack Duprat.
 However, the parlement were hesitant to follow through with this threat, and postponed the summons until they had received a response from Louise's council.